 “Open Space, Open Minds, Open Conversations”

-Our mission is to provide opportunities for students to learn about each other’s cultures and to promote a culture of inclusion within Valley Central High School and the VC community-at-large.
+Our mission is to provide opportunities for students to learn about each other’s cultures and to promote a culture of inclusion within Valley Central High School and the VC community at large.
 We work to break down barriers and stereotypes among students in our school, to create a safe and courageous space for students to talk about their experiences, and to host fun and inclusive events that engage students in learning about each other’s identities.
 All students are welcome.

 The CDC is a space…